Otra Nota: Critical reception

-Evan Gutierrez of AllMusic gave the album 3.5 out of 5 stars and complemented Anthony's voice as "developed, unique, and individual" and felt that Anthony's debut "brought quality and passion to his listeners from the beginning."
+Evan Gutierrez of AllMusic complemented Anthony's voice as "developed, unique, and individual" and felt that Anthony's debut "brought quality and passion to his listeners from the beginning."
 Gutierrez also found the songs in salsa enjoyable while calling the ballads.
 Gutierrez praised Sergio George's arrangements as "outstanding" though he felt the production was outdated in places.
 An editor for Billboard magazine referred to the album as a "smashing salsa premier" and praised George's "customary fine" arrangements.
 The Los Angeles Times music critic Enrique Lopetegui gave the album 3 out of 4 stars, noting that while Anthony was viewed with skepticism on the salsa market, he felt that Anthony "may be the best of the many newborn salseros."
 Lopetegui also praised Anthony's vocals as "excellent" and described the overall album as "noble effort" though he criticized Anthony's cover of "Make It With You" as unnecessary.
 The album led to Anthony receiving a Billboard Latin Music Award for "Tropical/Salsa New Artist of the Year" and the Lo Nuestro Award for Tropical New Artist of the Year in 1994.